-There are many factors that limit the influence of hypergamy.
+But there are many factors that limit its influence.

 In brief, they are:

-Indeed a study by Eastwick and Finkel show that in a speed dating environment there was little overlap between what women said they wanted and who they ended up with -and same for men-.
+A study by Eastwick and Finkel shows that in a speed dating environment, there was little overlap between what women said they wanted and who they ended up with -and the same for men-.

 I suspect this is not much because of attractiveness, but simply because, you know, people have preferences… But then life gets in the way.
 And they meet a nice gal or boy, or they want to settle down, or the options are not as good as they hoped.

-And cognitive dissonance kicks in and does the rest: they convince themselves it’s a great option and they are happy.
+And cognitive dissonance (Festinger, 1957) kicks in and does the rest: they convince themselves it’s a great option, and they are happy.

 Guys shouldn’t focus too much on hypergamy.